yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - Debug: Generates program debug messages in Help>Console Window.
 DO NOT LEAVE THIS PERMANENTLY ON

 >> DON'T FORGET TO SAVE CHANGES <<

+OTHER:
+- In the config GUI, the keystroke combination CMD-SHIFT-B will create a backup of your config...
+                                               CMD-SHIFT-R will restore the last backup of your config...

+TECHNICAL NOTE:
+This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Python Interpreter It's a prototype to demonstrate the capabilities of Python.
+Yes - if you can do it in Java, you can do it in Python too!

 Thanks for reading..... ;->
 Get more Scripts/Extensions from: https://yogi1967.github.io/MoneydancePythonScripts/